zobeirraisi/occluded_text_detection_recognitin/README.md

-# occluded_text_detection_recognitin
-Occluded Text Detection and Recognition in the Wild
+# Occluded Text Detection and Recognition in the Wild

 ## Dataset